-2) Still water bending moment corresponding to the ballast departure loading condition from loading manual.
+&lt;sup>2) Still water bending moment corresponding to the ballast departure loading condition from loading manual.

-3) For asymmetrical structures BSR-1S, BSR-2S, BSP-1S and BSP-2P shall be investigated additionally.
+&lt;sup>3) For asymmetrical structures BSR-1S, BSR-2S, BSP-1S and BSP-2S shall be investigated additionally.

-4) With deepest equilibrium waterline T{FD} in a heeled damage condition where the considered hold is one of the flooded compartments.
-Although this is a typical scenario with two or three flooded holds. in the FE-analysis only the center cargo hold is flooded.
+With deepest equilibrium waterline $T{FD}$ in a heeled damage condition where the considered hold is one of the flooded compartments.
+Although this is a typical scenario with two or three flooded holds, in the FE-analysis only the center cargo hold is flooded.

-5) Heel condition shall be considered at least for inner pressure in the flooding cargo hold, for outer pressure on the shell and for container forces, base on design z{dam} and θ{dam} as designed in Ch 4, Sec 6, [1.4.1]
+Heel condition shall be considered at least for inner pressure in the flooding cargo hold, for outer pressure on the shell and for container forces, base on design $z{dam}$ and $\theta{dam}$ as designed in Ch 4, Sec 6, [1.4.1]